 Carrie Fountain is a poet and novelist, and serves as the 2019 Texas Poet Laureate.
-She is the author of two poetry collections, Instant Winner and Burn Lake, winner of the 2009 National Poetry Series Award, and the YA novel I’m Not Missing.
+She is the author of three poetry collections, The Life, Instant Winner, and Burn Lake, winner of the 2009 National Poetry Series Award, and the YA novel I’m Not Missing.
 Her first children’s book, The Poem Forest (Candlewick Press, 2020) tells the story of American poet W.S.
 Merwin and the palm forest he grew from scratch on the island of Maui.
 Her poems have appeared in Tin House, Poetry, and The New Yorker, among many others.
 She is the host of KUT’s This Is Just to Say, a radio show and podcast where she has intimate conversations on the writing life with other poets and writers.
 Fountain is writer-in-residence at St. Edward’s University, and lives in Austin, TX.

 THE POEM FOREST (Children’s Lit, 2020)